Skip to footer content

 Key Feature Comparison: PDF Functionality in IronPDF vs. Puppeteer Sharp

-When comparing the PDF functionality between IronPDF and Puppeteer C#, IronPDF emerges as a more specialized and powerful tool for PDF generation and manipulation in .NET due to its extensive set of features, whereas Puppeteer Sharp is a smaller library, dedicated to a smaller set of specialized features.
+When comparing the PDF functionality between IronPDF and Puppeteer Sharp, IronPDF emerges as a more specialized and powerful tool for PDF generation and manipulation in .NET due to its extensive set of features, whereas Puppeteer Sharp is a smaller library, dedicated to a smaller set of specialized features.
 Below are some key feature comparisons:

 IronPDF Features

-• PDF conversion: IronPDF can convert HTML to PDF, with its full support for modern web standards, you can be assured that IronPDF will consistently return pixel-perfect PDFs from your HTML content.
+• PDF conversion: IronPDF can convert HTML to PDF.
+With its full support for modern web standards, you can be assured that IronPDF will consistently return pixel-perfect PDFs from your HTML content.
 IronPDF can also convert PDF files from other formats such as DOCX, images, RTF, and more.

 • PDF generation: With IronPDF, you can generate PDFs from URLs, ASPX files, or HTML strings.

-• Security features: With IronPDF, you can always be assured that any sensitive PDF files are secure thanks to its security features.
-Use IronPDF to encrypt your PDF files, set passwords, and set permissions for your PDF files.
+• Security features: IronPDF ensures that sensitive PDF files are secure thanks to its security features.
+Use IronPDF to encrypt your PDF files, set passwords, and set permissions.

-• PDF editing features: With IronPDF you can process existing PDF documents, edit them, and read PDF files with ease.
-IronPDF offers editing features such as adding headers and footers, stamping text and images onto the PDF pages, adding custom watermarks to the PDF, working with PDF forms, and splitting or merging PDF files.
+• PDF editing features: IronPDF allows you to process existing PDF documents, edit them, and read PDF files with ease.
+It offers editing features such as adding headers and footers, stamping text and images, adding custom watermarks, working with PDF forms, and splitting or merging PDF files.

 For a comprehensive list of IronPDF features, visit IronPDF Features.